String Functions¶

 Creates a copy of

-with trailing characters removed.The
+textwith trailing characters removed.The

-argument is not a suffix; rather, all combinations of its values are stripped:>>> >>> rstrip(' spacious ') ' spacious' >>> rstrip('mississippi','ipz') 'mississ'
+charsargument is a string specifying the set of characters to be removed.
+If omitted or None, thecharsargument defaults to removing whitespace.
+Thecharsargument is not a suffix; rather, all combinations of its values are stripped:>>> >>> rstrip(' spacious ') ' spacious' >>> rstrip('mississippi','ipz') 'mississ'

 - Parameters